-CAN 792 Current Topics in Clinical Gross Anatomy (1-3)

-Provides a discussion group which is focused on current literature in clinical anatomy, surgery, pathology and radiology as it directly pertains to the study and clinical application of anatomy in the health sciences.
-P: IC.
+CAN 792 Current Topics in Clinical Gross Anatomy (1-3) Provides a discussion group which is focused on current literature in clinical anatomy, surgery, pathology and radiology as it directly pertains to the study and clinical application of anatomy in the health sciences.
+This course is repeatable up to eight credits P: IC.